ECNU-Cross-Innovation-Lab/ShiftSER/README.md

 * `--ndiv`: proportion of shift, namely 1/ndiv of channels will be shifted while others reamain unchanged.
 * `--stride`: the step to be shifted, kept as 1 by default.
 * `--bidirectional`: whether to use bidirectional temporal shift.
 * `--finetune`: whether to finetune the pretrained model or take the pretrained model as feature extractor.
-By default, we use wav2vec2 for feature extraction and HuBERT for feature extraction.
+By default, we use wav2vec2 for finetuning and HuBERT for feature extraction.

 For CNN and ShiftCNN